-Your unit is equipped with electric entrance door steps.
-The switch to operate these steps is located in an overhead cabinet above the entrance door.
+This unit is equipped with electric entrance door steps. the switch to operate these steps may be located in an overhead cabinet above the entrance door.
 When the power switch for the steps is in the on position, simply open the door and the steps will open.
 Detailed operation for the electrical entrance door steps is as follows: